manshanb/AI-Applications/A2A/VacationPlanner/README.md

 - **Remote Agent** (hotel_booking_agent.py): A2A compliant hotel booking agent
 - **Remote Agent** (flight_booking_agent.py): A2A compliant hotel booking agent

+Travel Host Agent communicates with 2 remote agents using A2A protocol.

 ## Setup

 1. Install dependencies: